 - Add the brandy to the pan to de-glaze it, being sure to scrape any bits from the bottom.
 Add the reduced brandy to the food processor.

 - Add 4oz of softened butter to the food processor.
 Process all the ingredients until a silky, smooth consistency is achieved.
+Optionally you could pass the pate through a sieve, but it isn’t strictly necessary.

 - Spoon the pate into suitable dishes or ramekins, and smooth the top.
 Allow the pate to cool.
 Optionally for decoration you can lay some dried herbs on to the top of the pate.